fern35/Without_Forgetting/README.md

-### This is code for school project for the course 'Object Recognition' of Master MVA.
+### This is the code for school project for a course of Master MVA.

 This is an adapted code based on the code for the paper *Dynamic Few-Shot Visual Learning without Forgetting*
 source: https://github.com/gidariss/FewShotWithoutForgetting